davea42/searchgnucash/README.md

 We internally treat the values as floating point.
-Note that python3 floating point values can accomodate extraordinarily large (arbitrarily large?) values without loss.
+Note that python3 floating point values can accommodate extraordinarily large (arbitrarily large?) values without loss.

 ## searchgnucash